yisraelgrimes/fresh/README.md

 	- Checkout the Master branch.

 Running `gulp deploy` will, by default, copy everything from `./build` to be published.

 ---

 ## Changelog
+- v2.0.5
+	- Removed the 'tabify' task from gulp.
+	- Minor version bump when moving from Github.
 - v2.0.4
 	- You can now pipe data into your `.pug` files from `./dev/views/data.json` and gulp will auto-reload/run the `views` task and refresh browser when the `.json` file is changed.
 	- Added 'POSTLAUNCH' and '2DO-LATER' tags as defaults to the 'gulp todo' task.
 These can be changed in `./gulp/_config.options.js`.